 The operating system (OS) you choose is probably more important than the device itself.
 When you compare iOS, Android and Windows, you’ll see that each has its strengths and weaknesses, so look for the OS that focuses on the features that matter most to you.

-It’s important to note that Apple devices are your only hardware option with iOS, and because they usually have a higher price tag, this can be an important factor if you’re working with a limited budget.
+It’s important to note that Apple devices are your only hardware option with iOS, and because they usually have a higher price tag, this can be an important factor to consider if you’re working with a limited budget.

 See our recent blog on choosing the right OS for a more detailed breakdown.

-Mobile devices can make your work that much easier – and they can bring significant improvements to your bottom line.
-So, take the time to examine your mobility needs carefully, and be sure to get a good handle on what current mobile technology has to offer.
-Try before you buy, or talk to a managed mobility service provider for advice - the extra effort to get it right will be well worth it.
+So, it’s important to take the time to examine your mobility needs carefully, and be sure to understand exactly what current mobile technology has to offer.
+It’s a smart move to try before you buy, or talk to a managed mobility service provider for advice and spend the extra effort to up front to get it right.